 Wrapping Up with Closing Statements

 With all the evidence presented, both attorneys will have the opportunity to present closing statements.
 Closing statements serve as a book end to the trial, usually mirroring the opening statements in some way.
 During closing statements, each attorney will try to hammer home the main points of their case, attempting one final time to sway the jury to their respective side.

 Reaching a Verdict

 The last step of a trial is composed of jury deliberation and the verdict.
 After the attorneys have finished their closing statements, the jury will be dismissed to allow them to debate and go over the evidence presented with the aim of deciding on a verdict.
 There is no proscribed time limit for jury deliberations, and they can take as little as few hours to as much as a few days.
 When the jury has finished their deliberations and reached a verdict, both parties in the case will be called back in court to receive the verdict.

-Contact the Insiders for Legal Help with Your Car Accident
+Contact Jay & Brent for Legal Help with Your Car Accident

 Being involved in a car accident case can be extremely trying, particularly if the case ends up going to trial.
-If you’ve been injured in a car accident and are looking for legal help, then you need to contact the car accident lawyers at the McMahan Law Firm.
-Whether your case is settled out of court or ends up going to trial, the expert attorneys at the McMahan Law Firm will be on your side every step of the way.
-After you’ve been hurt in a car accident, make the McMahan Law Firm your first call.
+If you’ve been injured in a car accident and are looking for legal help, then you need to contact our car accident lawyers at The McMahan Law Firm.
+Whether your case is settled out of court or ends up going to trial, the experienced attorneys at the McMahan Law Firm will be on your side every step of the way.
+After you’ve been hurt in a car accident, make McMahan Law Firm your first call.